 - 1. Ensure the two dowels are in position in the transmission casing. - 2.
 Position a new gasket to the transmission casing, aligning it to the dowels. - 3.
 Carefully position the transmission to the crankcases, and align to the bolt holes.
 Take care not to damage or dislodge the gasket as you do so. - 4.
-Install 10 new fixings, then evenly tighten to 20 Nm.

-- Rear Bevel Box Inspection

-- · Clutch Installation

-- Expansion Tank Installation

-- · Battery Installation

-- · Rider's Seat Installation
+Install 10 new fixings, then evenly tighten to 20 Nm. - Refit the rear bevel box (see Rear Bevel Box Installation). - Refit the clutch (see Clutch Installation). - Refit the coolant expansion tank (see Expansion Tank Installation). - Reconnect the battery positive, (red) lead first and tighten the terminals to 4.5 Nm. - Refit the rider's seat (see Rider's Seat Installation).

-Selector Drum and Selector Forks - Removal
+Selector Drum and Selector Forks - Inspection